AY2223S1-CS2103-F09-2/tp/docs/UserGuide.md

 Format: `edit INDEX [d/DOB]`

 - Edits the date of birth of a person in the contact list.
-Date format accepted is: dd/mm/yyyy.
+Date format accepted is: dd/mm/yyyy, entering "NA" will remove the existing date of birth.
 - `INDEX` must be **a positive integer** (i.e 1,2,3…)
 - `INDEX` must be within the range of the contact list index (i.e. from 1 to size of contact list).
-- To edit a date of birth field to be empty, put the value "NA"

 Examples: